Bylaws of University Economic Development Association (UEDA)

 Section 5.7 – Removal of Officers: Any officer may be removed from office for just cause at any time by a three-fourths vote of the Board members.

-Section 6.1 – Executive Director: The Executive Director shall carry out the day-to-day activities of UEDA in accordance with the direction of the Board, of Directors, as directed through the UEDA President.
-The Executive Director shall have general direction over the operations of UEDA subject to Board approval; shall implement all policies of the Board; submit to the Board or its committees such reports as the Board may require; assist in the preparation of an annual budget for presentation to and adoption by the Board; oversee the preparation of personnel policies; provide staff support to the Board; and perform such other functions as the Board may direct.
-The Executive Director shall be responsible directly to the Board and shall attend all meetings of the Board and its committees without vote.
+Section 6.1 – Executive Director: The Executive Director shall carry out the day-to-day activities of UEDA in accordance with the direction of the Board of Directors, as directed through the UEDA President.
+The Executive Director shall have general direction over the operations of UEDA subject to Board approval; shall implement all policies of the Board; submit to the Board or its committees such reports as the Board may require; assist in the preparation of an annual budget for presentation to and adoption by the Board; oversee the preparation of personnel policies; provide staff support to the Board, and perform such other functions as the Board may direct.
+The Executive Director shall be responsible directly to the Board and shall attend all meetings of the Board without a vote.
+The Executive Committee is responsible for oversight of the Executive Director and the President is responsible for the evaluation of the Executive Director, with input from the Executive Committee.

-Section 6.2 – Selection: The Executive Director shall be selected by majority vote of the Board of Directors for the agreed upon term, and may be removed by the Board by a majority vote at any time, subject to whatever contractual obligations may have been entered into.
+Section 6.2 – Selection: The Executive Director shall be selected by a majority vote of the Board of Directors for the agreed-upon term and may be removed by the Board by a majority vote at any time, subject to whatever contractual obligations may have been entered into.

 Section 7.1 – Annual Meetings: An Annual Meeting of the members shall be held at a time and place to be determined by the Board of Directors.
 The agenda for the Annual Meeting shall consist of the following: